opendilab/awesome-model-based-RL/README.md

-# Mdoel-Based Reinforcement Learning
+# Awesome Model-Based Reinforcement Learning

 This is a collection of research papers for **model-based reinforcement learning (mbrl)**.
 And the repository will be continuously updated to track the frontier of model-based rl.

-Weclome to follow and star!
+Welcome to follow and star!